 - Optional: fresh berries to serve with

-- Prepare the Custard Filling: In a large bowl add egg yolks, sugar, salt, and vanilla extract.
-Beat until the mixture is light, about 2 minutes.
+- Prepare the Custard: In a large bowl add egg yolks, sugar, salt, and vanilla extract.
+Whisk together the ingredients until well mixed.

 - Slowly pour the heavy cream into the egg mixture.
-Stir until combined.
+Stir until well mixed.

 - Let them sit for 15-20 minutes so that bubbles can dissipate.

-- Place the lid on each mason jar, and twist it gently until “fingertip tight” (This means the lid is barely closed and can be easily open with your fingers.)
+- Place the lid on each mason jar, and twist it gently until “fingertip tight” (This means the lid is barely closed and can be easily open with 2 fingertips.)

-- Chill the Custard: Remove the mason jars from the water bath and pat dry the surface of the lid with paper towels.
+- Chill the Custard: Remove the mason jars from the water bath.

-- Open the lid and let them cool at room temperature for 30 minutes.
-In the mean time, dry the inside of the lid.
+- Once the mason jars are not too hot to touch, open the lid and let them cool at room temperature for 30 minutes.
+In the mean time, dry the lid completely.

-- Once the jars are cool to the touch.
-Put back the lid and fasten it.
-Let the custard chill completely in the fridge for about 4 hours.
+- Once the jars are cool.
+Put back the lid and fasten it tightly.
+Let the custard chill in the fridge for about 4 hours or overnight.